-This will focus on the way in which the Council reopens for business and will include consideration of the Council's role as an employer, property owner / landlord and delivery of services.
-It is intended that this theme will include implementation of the new Customer Access Strategy including the launch of MyAccount as a major step change in our customer interaction.
+There will be focus on the way in which the Council reopens for business in a safe and sustainable way including consideration of the Council's role as an employer, property owner / landlord and delivery of services.
+It is intended that this theme will include implementation of the new Customer Access Strategy, including the launch of MyAccount, as a major step change in improving our customer interaction and avoiding unnecessary travel to the Civic Centre.